His interest in radio began while a junior at Ithaca High School. He built the areas first “pirate”

 1954 DJ at WITJ (now WICB Ithaca, NY)

-“RUDY ON DUTY” at his home studio at 324 South Geneva Street in Ithaca, New York
+“RUDY ON DUTY” at his home studio in Ithaca, New York

 RP MEDIA is a professional recording and broadcast studio, producing commercials and syndicated